solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 1. Return to your CLI command prompt window.

 2. The first storeroom that we will define has the identifier of **SR90636**.
-To create this digital twin instance, execute the following CLI command  (replace ADT_INSTANCE_NAME with your Azure Digital Twins instance name):
+To create this digital twin instance, execute the following CLI command (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):

     ```Bash
-    az dt twin create -n ADT_INSTANCE_NAME --dtmi "dtmi:com:contoso:storeroom;1" --twin-id "SR90636"
+    az dt twin create -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME --dtmi "dtmi:com:contoso:storeroom;1" --twin-id "SR90636"
     ```

 3. The second storeroom that we will define has the identifier of **SR90637**.
-To create this digital twin instance, execute the following CLI command (replace ADT_INSTANCE_NAME with your Azure Digital Twins instance name):
+To create this digital twin instance, execute the following CLI command (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):

     ```Bash
-    az dt twin create -n ADT_INSTANCE_NAME --dtmi "dtmi:com:contoso:storeroom;1" --twin-id "SR90637"
+    az dt twin create -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME --dtmi "dtmi:com:contoso:storeroom;1" --twin-id "SR90637"
     ```

-4. Query for all defined digital twins by executing the following command (replace ADT_INSTANCE_NAME with your Azure Digital Twins instance name):
+4. Query for all defined digital twins by executing the following command (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):

     ```Bash
-    az dt twin query -n ADT_INSTANCE_NAME -q "select * from digitaltwins"
+    az dt twin query -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME -q "select * from digitaltwins"
     ```

     ![A portion of a command window output is displayed showing a results array with two storeroom digital twins instances returned.](media/cli_queryresults_alltwins.png "Digital Twins query output")